 Proofs have a Presence in our Every Day Lives

 Whether we think so or not, proofs do have a presence in our every day lives.
-Recently, I was randomly browsing Twitter and saw a tweet from Jimmy Fallon saying that he was on Comedians in Cars Getting Coffee with Jerry Seinfeld.
-Of course I clicked because I love these two guys!
+Recently, I was randomly browsing Twitter and saw a tweet from Jimmy Fallon saying that he was on Comedians in Cars Getting Coffee with Jerry Seinfeld. (available on Netflix) Of course I clicked because I love these two guys!
 Jimmy and Jerry take a drive in a Land Rover to take Jerry's Boston Whaler boat out for a spin.
 Early on these two comedians get lost trying to find a dock.
 They needed to back up the trailer which sparked an observation about angles and geometry.

 Jimmy Fallon: “This is a lot of math.
 A lot of angles.”